There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Staatsburgh, NY, this mansion looks like something out of Downton Abbey.
 Overlooking the Hudson River and the Catskill Mountains, Staatsburgh is a place you think you only see in movies.

 Boasting 65 rooms and 14 bathrooms, this mansion is gigantic and sits on a sprawling 192 acres.
 Typically open for tours and special programs, Staatsburgh is a favorite in the Hudson Valley.
-Tours are unfortunately suspended at this time.
+Indoor tours cost: $8 / Adults, $6 / Student & Seniors, Children 12 & under are free.

 Grounds are OPEN from sunrise to sunset